FirelyTeam/firely-docs/vonk/facade/enablechange_1.rst

 Enable changes to the repository
 ================================

-In :ref:`facadestart` you have created read and search support for a Vonk Facade on top of an existing database.
+In :ref:`facadestart` you have created read and search support for a Firely Server Facade on top of an existing database.
 The next part will walk you through enabling create, update and delete support.
 This will be done in three steps: